honest comparison

 choose Junocal if

 1-to-5-instructor pilates, yoga, or barre studios that want pick-a-spot at the entry tier, their own Stripe account, no marketplace commission, no annual contract, and the option to walk out with their data at any point.
 Studios actively leaving Mindbody after running into one or more of the documented complaint patterns: cancellation friction, marketplace commission on bookings the studio brought itself, opaque add-on fees, or unresponsive support after the post-acquisition support team turned over.
-UK studios that need first-class term-based course scheduling.
+UK studios that need term-based courses built in.
 Studios that want a real human on support rather than a ticket system.

 choose Mindbody if

-Multi-location enterprises with 3 or more sites and cross-location memberships, where Mindbody Ultimate Plus's franchise reporting, payroll integrations, and the native branded app pay back the premium.
+Multi-location enterprises beyond ten sites, or franchise operations where Mindbody's Ultimate-tier franchise reporting, payroll integrations, and the native branded app pay back the premium.
 Studios where the Mindbody marketplace genuinely drives discovery and a meaningful fraction of new clients come through the Mindbody app (a small minority of operators, but they exist).
 Studios with an in-house desk team already trained on Mindbody who would lose time on retraining.
 Yoga teacher training schools with cohort-management needs that Mindbody handles deeply.

 Migrating from Mindbody